entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-configuration.md

     resources.limits.memory: "2000"
 ```
 ### Method 2: Mapped Profile
-1. Create the resource parameter profile in the `OperatorConfigMap` of the data profile at `data/entando.profile.YOUR-PROFILE-NAME`, e.g.:
+1. Create the resource parameter profile in the `OperatorConfigMap` of the data profile at `data/entando.profile.YOUR-PROFILE-NAME`:

 ```yaml
 data: